TurtleNetwork Price Reaches $0.0067 (TN)

 Proof of Stake

 hashing algorithm.
-It was first traded on August 4th, 2018.
+Its launch date was August 4th, 2018.
 TurtleNetwork’s total supply is 100,000,000 coins and its circulating supply is 88,335,911 coins.
-The Reddit community for TurtleNetwork is https://reddit.com/r/TurtleNetwork and the currency’s Github account can be viewed here.
-TurtleNetwork’s official message board is www.turtlenetwork.eu/#blog.
+The official message board for TurtleNetwork is www.turtlenetwork.eu/#blog.
 TurtleNetwork’s official Twitter account is @TurtleNetworkTN and its Facebook page is accessible here.
 TurtleNetwork’s official website is www.turtlenetwork.eu.
+The Reddit community for TurtleNetwork is https://reddit.com/r/TurtleNetwork and the currency’s Github account can be viewed here.

 According to CryptoCompare, “Turtle Network claims to be an Open, Public, Trusted, Secure, Distributed Blockchain Network for Everyone.
 The Turtle Network includes multiple components, TurtleNetwork (TN) coin as the underlying utility asset, Nodes for Decentralized Security & Governance, Explorer for Distributed Ledger Transparency, Decentralized Exchange (DEX) for Trading, Wallet for Accessibility & Token Issuance, Smart Contracts for trustless blockchain-based, programmable contracts, Gateways for network Interoperability, BlackTurtle BVBA for regulatory Compliance & a Community for Collaboration and Engagement.
 The TurtleNetwork brand of expanding services includes the TurtleNetwork (TN) token, Turtle Network, BlackTurtleNode & the TurtleNodeBot.
 Turtle Network also develops and maintains its portfolio of revenue-generating focused Apps, notification bots & trading tools on Waves Platform & Turtle Network.
 TurtleNode (TN) to TurtleNetwork (TN) SWAP Guide on Waves Platform.
 YouTube: https://www.youtube.com/channel/UCzbSukzGRKxpNov6yp4275w. “